gordonwatts/hep-programming-hints/xaod-hints.md

 ### BTaggingSelectionTool: getting jet b-tagging results

-Use this tool to get either a tag weight/discriminant for b-or-charm tagging and to see if a jet is "tagged" for a particular working point.
+Use the `BTaggingSelectionTool` tool to get either a tag weight/discriminant for b-or-charm tagging or to see if a jet is "tagged" for a particular working point (e.g. passed an experiment defined threshold).
 These are provided by the FTAG group in ATLAS.

 Operating Point Info:

+Operating points define different b-tagging efficiency and light/charm rejection.

-* `FixedCutBEff_65`, `FixedCutBEff_70`, `FixedCutBEff_77`, `FixedCutBEff_85`, `FixedCutBEff_90`
+* Known operating point names: `FixedCutBEff_65`, `FixedCutBEff_70`, `FixedCutBEff_77`, `FixedCutBEff_85`, `FixedCutBEff_90`
 * [Further information for user](https://ftag.docs.cern.ch/recommendations/algs/r22-preliminary/#gn2v01-b-tagging)
 * By default choose the `FixedCutBEff_77` working point.
-* Make sure to let the user know if you choose an operating point in your text explanation.
+* Make sure to let the user know what operating point in your text explanation.

 Make sure the `tool_name` is different if you need to define multiple tools (because user needs more than one operating point)!
 Name them something reasonable so the code makes sense!

-Make sure to copy in the code block in the section above `xAOD Tool Access`.
+Make sure to copy in the code block shown in the section above `xAOD Tool Access`.

 ```python
 # Specific for the below code